Skip to content

 Define Your Goals and Objectives

 Start by defining what you hope to achieve by migrating to the cloud.
 Is your priority cost savings?
 Improved agility?
 Enhanced security?
-Understanding your goals will inform the strategy you choose and increase the odds of a successful transition.
+Understanding your goals will inform the specific cloud migration strategy or strategies you choose and increase the odds of a successful transition.

-When you define the project’s goals, you can easily align cloud migration efforts with your overall business objectives — and accurately measure progress along the way.
+When you define the project’s goals, you can easily align your cloud migration strategy with your overall business objectives — and accurately measure progress along the way.

 Assess Your Current Infrastructure